5 Things Are Destroying Your Data – But There are Tools That Can Help

 It is not enough to verify your data once.
 Remember, an unfathomable amount of information is produced every minute.
 Things change all the time.
 Email addresses come and go, people move or change jobs, research is updated, etc. To maintain a clean dataset, it’s important to validate the information on a rotating schedule––every three months or so.

 The reality is consumer data entry mistakes or non-standardized information are fairly simple problems to solve using modern tools.
-Choose wisely––a bad validation service can set you back instead of pushing you forward.
+Choose wisely––a bad validation service can set you back by destroying your data instead of pushing you forward.
 However, tried-and-true services with access to authoritative sources can reduce costs, save time, decrease returned mailings, and, ultimately, create more happy customers.

 Subscribe